Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 Stop 1: Take In Art At The Louvre Museum

-No trip to Paris would be complete without visiting the famous Louvre Art Museum at least one time.
+No trip to Paris would be complete without visiting the famous Louvre Museum at least once.
 Located within the Louvre Palace, it contains some of the world’s most precious paintings and artifacts.

-The museum is divided into eight departments full of antiquities in the forms of paintings, sculptures, prints, and drawings.
+The museum is divided into eight departments full of paintings, sculptures, prints, and drawings.
 Some of the collections range from Egyptian, Greek, Roman, and Oriental.

 Most visitors, make it a priority to see the iconic Mona Lisa by Leonardo DaVinci.

-A classical sculpture from the fourth century B.C., Venus de Milo is the armless figure of the goddess Aphrodite.
-And she is indeed beautiful.
+The second is the classical sculpture from the fourth century B.C., Venus de Milo.
+It is the armless figure of the goddess Aphrodite.
+She is indeed beautiful.

 Best Hotels Near The Louvre: